aarya-bhatia/distributed-systems/README.md

 ## Server Architecture

 Main thread:
-- Listen for tcp connections
+- Listen for tcp connections on a specified port
-- fork() a process for each connection
+- fork() a process for each connection and start worker

-Child process:
+Worker process:
-- Read the request from client
+- Read the request from client socket
-- fork() and run the grep program
+- Run the requested shell command in a new process
-- Pipe the output to the socket
+- Pipe the output of the command to the client socket

 ## Client Architecture

 Main thread:
+- Create a blocking message queue
+- Loads the hosts ID, IP address and port from a file called "hosts"
-- Creates a thread for each machine and opens tcp connections
+- Create a thread for each host and open a tcp connection
-- Blocks while queue is empty
+- Blocks while message queue is empty
 - When new message in queue, print it to stdout
+- Wait for threads to exit

 Worker thread:
+- If cannot connect to host, exit worker
-- Sends the request to the server containing the options and query term
+- Sends a request to the server containing the specified shell command
-- Receives the logs from the server and pushes them to queue
+- Receives messages from the server and pushes them to message queue
+- Messages are split by new line characters
+- On completion, adds a FINISHED message to the queue